engineer-akshat/E-Commerce-Customer-Segmentation/README.md

 * matplotlib
 * scikit-learn

-You will also need to have the software installed to run and execute a Jupyter Notebook
+You will also need to have the software installed to run and execute a Jupyter Notebook.

 If you do not have Python installed yet, it is highly recommended that you install the `Anaconda distribution` of Python, which already has the above packages and more included.
 Make sure that you select the Python 3.7 installer and not the Python 2.x installer.